Awards Ceremony Highlights ICC Convocation

-The Willard L. Lewis Staff Award, the Tanner Awards, and the Golden Apple Awards were presented Monday when faculty and staff gathered for Convocation 2022 at the Foundation Performing Arts and Conference Center.
+The Willard L. Lewis Staff Award, the Tanner Awards, and the Golden Apple Awards were presented this month when faculty and staff gathered for Convocation 2023 at the Performing Arts and Conference Center.

 The Tanner family has been involved with Isothermal since the college’s beginning.
 S.B.
 Tanner, Sr., was one of the early supporters of the effort to create the college.
 His son, the late Jimmy Tanner, was named to Isothermal’s first Board of Trustees in 1964.
 He continued to serve as a trustee until 2007, distinguishing himself as the longest serving member in the history of that body.

 The Tanner Awards go to a faculty and staff member selected from the Golden Apple recipients.
 This year’s Tanner Staff Award went to Mark Carpenter.
 The Tanner Faculty Award went to Nicole Dragan.

 The Willard L. Lewis Award was presented to the college’s registrar, Rachel Mercantini.

 That award is named for Dr. Willard L. Lewis, the college’s former president, who placed a great emphasis on the importance staff plays in Isothermal’s mission to “improve life through learning.”

 “Many on campus have no idea of the amount of reporting and the federal and state-imposed standards and requirements that Rachel is responsible for and must implement across the entire institution,” said Stephen Matheny, vice president of Administrative Services, as he recognized Walters.
 “She gets the job done, always going beyond the call of duty.”